-- (c) The UN dangerous goods class number "7". - (d) The subsidiary hazard class or division number(s) corresponding to the subsidiary hazard label(s) required to be applied, when assigned, shall be entered following the primary hazard class or division and shall be enclosed in parentheses. - (e) The name or symbol of each radionuclide or, for mixtures of radionuclides, an appropriate general description or a list of the most restrictive nuclides. - (f) A description of the physical and chemical form of the material, or a notation that the material is special form radioactive material or low dispersible radioactive material.
+- (b) The proper shipping name, as specified in accordance with the provisions of paras 401 and 530. - (c) The UN class number "7". - (d) The subsidiary hazard class or division number(s) corresponding to the subsidiary risk label(s) required to be applied, when assigned, shall be entered following the primary hazard class or division and shall be enclosed in parentheses. - (e) The name or symbol of each radionuclide or, for mixtures of radionuclides, an appropriate general description or a list of the most restrictive nuclides. - (f) A description of the physical and chemical form of the material, or a notation that the material is special form radioactive material or low dispersible radioactive material.
 A generic chemical description is acceptable for chemical form. - (g) The maximum activity of the radioactive contents during transport expressed in units of becquerels (Bq) with the appropriate SI prefix symbol (see Annex II).
-For fissile material, the mass of fissile material (or mass of each fissile nuclide for mixtures, when appropriate) in units of grams (g), or appropriate multiples thereof, may be used in place of activity. - (h) The category of the package, overpack or freight container, as assigned per para.
-529, i.e. I-WHITE, II-YELLOW, III-YELLOW. - (i) The TI as determined per paras 523, 524 and 524A (except for category I-WHITE). - (j) For fissile material: - (i) Shipped under one exception of subparagraphs 417(a)-(f), reference to that paragraph;
+For fissile material, the mass of fissile material (or mass of each fissile nuclide for mixtures, when appropriate) in units of grams (g), or appropriate multiples thereof, may be used in place of activity. - (h) The category of the package, i.e. I-WHITE, II-YELLOW, III-YELLOW. - (i) The TI (categories II-YELLOW and III-YELLOW only).

-- (ii) Shipped under para.
+- (j) For fissile material: - (i) Shipped under one exception of subparagraphs 417(a)-(f), reference to that para.; - (ii) Shipped under para.
 417(c)-(e), the total mass of fissile nuclides; - (iii) Contained in a package for which one of para.
-674(a)-(c) or 675 is applied, reference to that paragraph; - (iv) The CSI, where applicable. - (k) The identification mark for each competent authority certificate of approval (special form radioactive material, low dispersible radioactive material, fissile material excepted under para.
-417(f), special arrangement, package design or shipment) applicable to the consignment. - (1) For consignments of more than one package, the information contained in para.
+674(a)-(c) or 675 is applied, reference to that para.; - (iv) The CSI, where applicable. - (k) The identification mark for each competent authority certificate of approval (special form radioactive material, low dispersible radioactive material, fissile material excepted under para.
+417(f), special arrangement, package design or shipment) applicable to the consignment. - (l) For consignments of more than one package, the information contained in para.
 546(a)-(k) shall be given for each package.
 For packages in an overpack, freight container or conveyance, a detailed statement of the contents of each package within the overpack, freight container or conveyance and, where appropriate, of each overpack, freight container or conveyance shall be included.
-If packages are to be removed from the overpack, freight container or conveyance at a point of intermediate unloading, appropriate transport documents shall be made available. - (m) Where a consignment is required to be shipped under exclusive use, the statement "EXCLUSIVE USE SHIPMENT". - (n) For LSA-III, LSA-III, SCO-I, SCO-II and SCO-III, the total activity of the consignment as a multiple of A_2 .
+If packages are to be removed from the overpack, freight container or conveyance at a point of intermediate unloading, appropriate transport documents shall be made available. - (m) Where a consignment is required to be shipped under exclusive use, the statement "EXCLUSIVE USE SHIPMENT". - (n) For LSA-II, LSA-III, SCO-I and SCO-II, the total activity of the consignment as a multiple of A_2 .
 For radioactive material for which the A_2 value is unlimited, the multiple of A_2 shall be zero.